Contents

 Objective of the Program

-The PhD in History at Universidad San Sabastian, aims to train independent researchers capable of generating original and significant contributions to the development of historiography, who are able to dialogue with other related disciplines, to be inserted in the academy, as well as in the private and public sector.
+The Doctorate in History at the University of San Sebastián aims to train independent researchers capable of making original and significant contributions to the development of historiography and the advancement of knowledge.

 Line of Research